 Information about our Annual General Meeting including the Notice of Meeting and speeches made by members of the board

-An overview of the key activities, events and results in 2018, together with commentary on BP’s performance and our priorities as we move forward
+An overview of the key activities, events and results together with commentary on bp’s performance and our priorities as we move forward